anpaz/qstack/docs/verification-design.md

 ### 2.4 Host interfaces and kernel boundaries

-A program exposes behavior to the host in two places: when it delivers bits to a callback, and when `@main` returns its results.
+A program exposes behavior to the host in two places: when it delivers bits to a callback, and when `@main` returns its bit results.
 These are the program's **host interfaces**.
 At these points, target bits must equal the corresponding source bits.
-Existing callbacks must also preserve the symbol, declaration, bit arity and operand order, case map, order, multiplicity, and reachability required by Section 2.3.
-Qubit results from `@main` need not have the same representation, but they must be related to the source results by `R_qubit` from Section 2.5.
+Existing callbacks must also preserve the symbol, declaration, bit arity and operand order, case map, order, multiplicity, and reachability required by Section 2.3. `@main` never returns qubits.

 A call from one kernel to another is not a host interface.
 Its arguments and results remain internal to the qstack program, and the compiler may change their representation.
 For example, a source call that passes one qubit may become a target call that passes an encoded block of qubits.
 No host code observes that change.